barryclark/jekyll-now/_posts/2021-04-03-Non-negative-Matrix-Factorization.md

-#<div id="header">

-#<h1 class="title toc-ignore">Non-negative Matrix Factorization</h1>

-#</div>

-In this post, I will be discussing Non-negative Matrix Factorization (NMF).
 NMF is a low-rank approximation algorithm that discovers latent features in your data.
 It is similar to PCA in the sense that they both reduce high-dimensional data into lower dimensions for better understanding of the data.
 The major difference is that PCA projects data onto a subspace that maximizes variability for the discovered features, while NMF discovers non-negative features that are additive in nature.
 NMF is formally defined as:
 <div>
 <p><span class="math display">\[V \approx W H\]</span></p>
 </div>